guimotoys/guimo_app/Readme.md

 [![N|Solid](http://i.imgur.com/PXORtkB.jpg)](https://guimo.toys)
-# Guimo&trade; App V2
+# [Guimo&trade;] App V2

-## What is Guimo&trade;?
+## What is [Guimo&trade;]?
-Guimo is a modular smart toy, created to inspire children to live out-of-this-world experiences!
+[Guimo&trade;] is a modular smart toy, created to inspire children to live out-of-this-world experiences!
 It is a being from another planet, who was on an intergallactic mission when was hit by a meteor and fell on the Earth, losing parts of its pieces, programming and personality.
-The children's goal is to help Guimo recover its programming and mold its personality, by using our free app on a tablet or compatible smartphone.
+The children's goal is to help [Guimo&trade;] recover its programming and mold its personality, by using our free app on a tablet or compatible smartphone.

 [![N|Solid](http://i.imgur.com/hCm5tRC.png)](https://guimo.toys) [![N|Solid](http://i.imgur.com/CwIqAOV.jpg)](https://guimo.toys)

-## What is the Guimo&trade; App?
+## What is the [Guimo&trade;] App?
-Guimo App is the application used in cellphones to connect and play with guimo.
+[Guimo&trade;] App is the application used in cellphones to connect and play with [Guimo&trade;].
 With it, you can feed, talk and move the toy. **For now the app is only in the language PT-BR, but feel free to translate it into the language you need**

 The app is developed with the **ionic framework v1**,  with some plugins that will be listed below: